AgileVentures/asyncvoter-slack-command/DEVELOPING.md

 Start with Unit tests - ensure your feature is included in the unit tests for the module you are working on.

 We use Mocha and chai for both unit and integration testing.

+**Note:** We are testing asynchronously, so we must always return a promise in our tests.

+Whenever a function body is enclosed in curly braces `{ ... }` you need to `return` a promise.
+See: [Mocha and promises documentation](https://mochajs.org/#working-with-promises "Mocha and promises documentation")

 ### Unit tests